 better not to go at all.

-Now this is a choice which this country must make, and I am confident that
+this is a choice which this country must make, and I am

 Committees of the Congress, and the Appropriating Committees, that you will consider the matter carefully.

-It is a most important decision that we make as a nation.
-But all of you
+is a most important decision that we make as a nation.
+But all

 seen the significance of space and the adventures in space, and no one can predict with certainty what the ultimate